XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Updated ``SerializedDetectionSaliency.ipynb`` to not have an exercise section at the end.

-* Fixed outstanding isseues running the notebooks in Colab
+* Fixed outstanding issues running the notebooks in Colab

 Dependencies